-Again, the PUD purchases 85% of the water it supplies on a wholesale basis from the HFD.
-Currently, the PUD purchases 0.24 MGD of water from the HFD.
-Combined with the groundwater capacity of Well No. 5, the amount of water available to the PUD water system
+The PUD purchases 88% of the water it supplies on a wholesale basis from the HFD.
+Currently, the PUD purchases up to 0.35 MGD of water from the HFD.
+Combined with the groundwater capacity of 0.03 MGD from Well No. 5, the amount of water available to the PUD water system totals 0.38 MGD.
+It would appear therefore, from a review of the projected water demands presented above, that the PUD water system supplies are adequate to meet existing and future demands for the 5-year and 20-year planning periods.

 A study is currently underway to explore the development of new groundwater supplies that would replace Well Nos.
 3 and 3A which were contaminated with MTBE in 2001.
-The PUD has contracted to conduct a study to determine the viability of groundwater withdrawal from an infiltration gallery located in an area off of Pascoag Main Street near the intersection with Union Avenue and a second potential source of supply located off of RI Route 102 in nearby Glocester, RI.
-If this current study concludes that the aforementioned areas provide viable sources of supply for the PUD, the water supply resources of the PUD and the capacity to supply future water demands would be increased through the development of these sources.
+The PUD has contracted to conduct a study to determine the viability of groundwater withdrawal from a Clear River infiltration gallery located in an area off of Pascoag Main Street near the intersection with Union Avenue.
+A second potential source of supply at Steere Farm is located off of RI Route 102 in nearby Glocester, RI.
+An additional source is located on Roosevelt Avenue and is known as the former Columbus Club.
+If this current study concludes that the new wells provide viable sources of supply for the PUD, the water supply resources of the PUD and the capacity to supply future water demands could be increased through the development of these sources.